Cranberry cream cheese muffins with glaze.

 - Add the dry mixture to the wet, until just combined

-- Pour into a greased muffin tin (or into muffin liners) and fill to ¾ of the way full
+- Line 2 muffin tins with liners (24 muffin liners total) and fill each muffin cup to ¾ of the way full

 - Bake at 350 degrees for 24-26 minutes, or until a toothpick inserted into the muffins comes out clean